 - Keep your card account numbers and personal identification number (PIN#) in a confidential place.

 - Check your cards periodically to make sure none are missing & report lost or stolen credit cards immediately.
 The sooner you report a missing credit card the sooner your credit card issuer can cancel your credit card and prevent fraudulent charges.
 Reporting your lost or stolen credit card as soon as possible lowers the likelihood that you'll have to pay for any fraudulent charges made on your credit card.
-Write down your credit card companies' customer service number now so you'll have them if your credit cards are ever missing.
+Write down your credit card companies' customer service numbers now so you'll have them if your credit cards are ever missing.

 - After you make a purchase put your credit card away immediately.
 Confirm you have your credit card back in your possession before you leave the store or restaurant.
 Thieves can take pictures of your credit card with a camera or cell phone, so don't leave your credit card exposed any longer than necessary.